leventarican/leventarican.github.io/content/android-persistence.md

 This document aims to give a short introduction to Room persistence library.

 # Introduction
 Room helps us to create and use a local database.
+Room is Android's own implementation of ORM (object relational mapping).
+There are also another ORM projects before Room exists.

 A Room database is defined by the following components:
 * SQLite
 * DAO: data access object